-The model was tested in the wind tunnel without the effect of any forms of wind ameliorating devices such as screens, balustrades, etc., which are not already shown in the architectural drawings.
+The model was tested in the wind tunnel without the effect of any forms of wind ameliorating devices.
+The results of the study indicate that wind conditions for the majority of trafficable outdoor locations within and around the development will be suitable for their intended uses.
 The effect of vegetation was also excluded from the testing.
-In-principle treatments have been recommended for any area exposed to strong winds.

-The results of the study indicate that wind conditions for the majority of trafficable outdoor locations within and around the development will be suitable for their intended uses.
-However, some areas will experience strong winds which will exceed the relevant criteria for comfort and/or safety.
-Suggested in-principle treatments to mitigate these conditions are described as follows:
+In-principle recommendations are suggested as follows: